mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 In order to be able to treat date fields as dates, numeric fields as numbers, and string fields as full-text or exact-value strings, Elasticsearch needs to know what type of data each field contains.
 This information is contained in the mapping.

+**Index Templates**

+When you create an index template, you tell Elasticsearch which settings and mappings an index should have when it is created.

 **Shards**

 Shards are the physical instances of [Apache Lucene](https://lucene.apache.org/){:target="_blank"}, shards take care of the physical storage and retrieval of our data.